User’s data#

 If raster variable.tif

-was added to the list of explicative variables, then add its name variable
+was added to the list of explanatory variables, then add its name variable

 to the list of variables names for the FAR statistical models, see detail here.